Wolverine971/podcast/content/military/how to plan for leaving the military.md

 ---
-title: How to plan for leaving military
+title: How to plan for leaving the military
 description: What I would have done, if I had to do it over again

 ---